TIBCOSoftware/snappydata/docs/quickstart/structucture_streamingquickstart.md

 ## Structured Streaming using Snappy Job

-Refer to [SnappyData Jobs]( https://snappydatainc.github.io/snappydata/programming_guide/snappydata_jobs/) for more information about Snappy Jobs.
+Refer to [TIBCO ComputeDB Jobs](../programming_guide/snappydata_jobs.md) for more information about Snappy Jobs.

 Following is a Snappy job code that contains similarly structured streaming query: